 Everyone who worked on the farm would have lived in this house from the owner and his family to the servants and the farmhands.

-A trip around the famous Ring Road is a another great activity in Iceland in summer.
-In winter, parts of the streets might be closed – or at least not easy to drive due to snow.
+A trip around the famous Ring Road is another great activity in Iceland.
+In winter, parts of the streets might be closed – or at least it will not be easy to drive yourself due to snow.
 But summer is perfect for driving here.

 There are so many magical stops right off it to venture to it will be hard to see everything without years of exploration.
 However, one of the best sights literally right off “Route 1” is Skógafoss waterfall.

-Skógafoss is one of the biggest and most iconic waterfalls in Iceland at 15 meters wide and 60m high and if you are wondering what to do in Iceland this has to be on your Iceland itinerary.
+Skógafoss is one of the biggest and most iconic waterfalls in Iceland at 15 meters wide and 60m high – this has to be on your Iceland itinerary.

 It is located in the Southern part of Iceland near the town of Vik.
 It has even been featured in a number of movies like “The Secret Life of Water Mitty” and Thor”.

 You really can’t miss the stop here as the waterfall can easily be seen from the road.
-Once at the waterfall just park your car and walk right up to see natures beauty – you cannot visit Iceland without seeing it – there is a reason why this is one of Iceland´ top attractions
+Once at the waterfall just park your car and walk right up to see nature’s beauty – you cannot visit Iceland without seeing it – there is a reason why this is one of Iceland´s top attractions.

-You can either venture under it or climb up to the very top of the waterfall on a nearby staircase.
+You can either venture under it or climb up (in the summer months) to the very top of the waterfall on a nearby staircase.
 If you want to stay overnight there is a campsite and restaurant at the site!

-Go on a Boat Tour on the Jökulsárlón Glacier Lagoon
+Do a Boat Tour on Jökulsárlón Glacier Lagoon